Vedat Erenoglu

 A skill guides behavior.
 It does not become the system of record.

-workspace-memory works well with skills because the skill can activate the workflow, but the memory system stores the trusted project context.
+workspace-memory works well with skills because the skill can activate the workflow, but the memory system gives the agent something reliable to act from.

 The skill tells the agent how to act.